tjex/tjex.github.io/src/content/blog/2024/maths-code-and-music.md

 learning programming earlier on.
 I just figured I wouldn't get very far, as I don't have the best of love stories with maths...

-But as I chip away at ye old obligatory LeetCode problems in preparation for the post uni job hunt, I've come to realise why a relatively good grasp of maths does go a long way.
+But as I chip away at LeetCode in preparation for the post uni job hunt, I've come to realise why a relatively good grasp of maths does go a long way.
 But it doesn't necessarily come down to being able to calculate, more so the type of mental gymnastics that maths requires.

-At the very surface level, it comes down to keeping the value of variables in your head.
-That kind of mental gymnastic is required when reading and writing algorithms in particular.
+I would argue there are two main skills that get trained when practicing maths that help a lot with reading and writing algorithms; keeping multiple values in your head while you think, and recognising patterns.
 The problem is, unless you did maths throughout school (and enjoyed it enough), there aren't really any other opportunities to practice this kind of skill.

 ## On a High Level